CovertLab/wcEcoli/docs/create-pyenv.md

 The script `cloud/build.sh` will do the same using Google Container Registry if you have a Google Cloud project set up.

-Either way, you can run the Whole Cell Model (WCM) in a Docker Container, fully isolated from your computer's operating system, Python versions, binary libraries, and everything else installed.
+Either way, you can run the Whole Cell Model (WCM) in a Docker Container, isolated from your computer's operating system, Python versions, binary libraries, and everything else installed.

 See [docs/README](README.md).